Zabooby/mpv-config/README.md

 ## Useful Links

-* [mpv wiki](https://github.com/mpv-player/mpv/wiki) Official wiki with loads of useful links
+* [mpv wiki](https://github.com/mpv-player/mpv/wiki) Official wiki with links to user scripts, faq's and much more.
 * [mpv manual](https://mpv.io/manual/master/) Lists all the options and configuration options mpv understands including key bindings, scripting, and other customizations.
 * [Mathematical evaluation of various scalers](https://artoriuz.github.io/blog/mpv_upscaling.html) My config uses the best scalers/settings from this analysis

+Huge shoutout to [@he2a](https://github.com/he2a) for their [config](https://github.com/he2a/mpv-config), most of my setup is inspired by it.